 This post may contain affiliate sales links.
 Please see my full disclosure policy for details

-These Easter Sugar Cookies are an easy, roll-out sugar cookie decorated with vanilla buttercream.
-These festive Easter Cookies are so adorable!
-Plus, I am sharing my tips for quick and easy ways to decorate these sugar cookies!
+These Easter Sugar Cookies are an easy, cut out sugar cookie decorated with vanilla buttercream.
+They are absolutely adorable and totally addictive!
+Learn how to decorate sugar cookies for Easter with this easy tutorial.

 This post is sponsored by Krusteaz.
 All opinions are my own.